anneglienke/101_terraform/README.md

 ## How to use Terraform

-The Github Actions worflow in this repository will initialize, validate and build a plan to this Terraform project.
+The GitHub Actions workflow in this repository will initialize, validate, and build a plan for this Terraform project.
 To run it successfully, you have to insert your AWS Security Credentials (Access Key ID and Secret Access Key) in Github Secrets.
-This workflow won't deploy anything to your AWS account, don't worry.
-If you want it to, though, you can simply add step 5 (below) to it.
+This workflow won't deploy anything to your AWS account, so don't worry.
+If you want it to, though, you can simply add the command `apply auto-approve` to it.

-But you can also run Terraform and test your code locally, if you want.
+You can also run Terraform and test your code locally if you want.
 Just put your AWS Credentials in the file called `provider.tf` and then follow these steps:

 1. [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli?in=terraform%2Faws-get-started)